georgest347/MATH-5620/softwareManual/HW2/ellipticODEInital.md

 <a href="https://www.codecogs.com/eqnedit.php?latex=u(a)=u_{a},u(b)=u_{b}" target="_blank"><img src="https://latex.codecogs.com/gif.latex?u(a)=u_{a},u(b)=u_{b}" title="u(a)=u_{a},u(b)=u_{b}" /></a>

+This function calls the [functInital]() function to solve the f(x) values for each x defined on the interval from a to b.
+The user must include this function, and include the function f(x) from there problem here.

 **Input:** This function takes the values a,b,ua,ub, and n: a= the lower bound of the interval in intrest b= the upper bound of the interval in intrest